 Reserve for outstanding claims: The reserve for outstanding claims represents the estimate of the total reported costs of notified claims on an individual case basis at the reporting date as well as the corresponding handling costs.
 A provision for claims incurred but not reported ("IBNR") is also established as described below.
 Estimates have to be made both for the expected ultimate cost of claims reported at the reporting date and for the expected ultimate cost of IBNR claims at the reporting date.
 It can take a significant period of time before the ultimate claims cost can be established with certainty.
 The primary technique adopted by management in estimating the cost of IBNR claims, is that of using past claim settlement trends to predict future claims settlement trends ("Actuarial Chain Ladder Method").
 At each reporting date, prior year claims estimates are reassessed for adequacy and changes are made to the provision.
-In addition to that, the Group also reassesses its notified claims is not discounted for the time value of money.
+In addition to that, the Group also reassesses its notified claims provision at each reporting date on an 'each claim-file' basis.
+The reserve for outstanding claims is not discounted for the time value of money.
 The reserve for outstanding claims is presented under other liabilities and provisions in the accompanying consolidated statement of financial position.